Honeywell International Inc. (HON) Analysis & Opinions from Experts

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 5.85% loss in the last 1 month and extending the period to 3 months gives it a 1.52%, and is -1.90% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.01% over the week and 1.66% over the month.
+The stock witnessed a 3.54% loss in the last 1 month and extending the period to 3 months gives it a -0.25%, and is 0.72% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.42% over the week and 1.89% over the month.

 Honeywell International Inc. (HON) Analyst Forecasts